 What works in the fight against corruption?
 Hertie School to play a leading role in the largest EU-wide research project on fighting corruption.

-Berlin, 8 December 2011 – The Hertie School of Governance is jointly leading the largest EU research project to date on fighting corruption.
+Berlin, 8 December 2011 – The Hertie School is jointly leading the largest EU research project to date on fighting corruption.
 Eight million euro in funding has been granted to ANTICORRP, an interdisciplinary research project that will bring together the expertise of 21 groups of researchers from 16 European countries over five years.
 Alina Mungiu-Pippidi, Professor of Democracy Studies at the Hertie School, will be co-authoring the project, which Professor Bo Rothshein from the University of Gothenburg is coordinating.
 ANTICORRP is officially launched on 9 December, International Anti-corruption Day.
 Mungiu-Pippidi has also been appointed as part of the European Commission’s Group of Experts on Corruption, which will commence its work in 2012.

 “Since the UN Convention against corruption came into effect six years ago there has not been any substantial progress.
 It is thus necessary to assess whether the correct measures are being applied to tackle this problem – striking is the fact that people are more distrustful than ever: Two-thirds of the EU’s population consider their governments corrupt.
 In contrast less than 10 percent consider themselves directly affected by corrupt behaviour.
 Our aim is to understand why the legal definition of corruption and the public experience thereof differ so starkly.
 It would appear that simply tackling the issue of bribing is not enough as the privileged treatment of specific groups takes a plethora of forms,” said Professor Mungiu-Pippidi.